 Probiotics are live bacteria which can be found in certain foods - fermented foods like kefir, kimchi, sauerkraut, miso, tofu and other soya products and sourdough bread.

-Eating fermented food is a good way to increase the amount of healthy bacteria in your gut but a lot of these bacteria are killed off by stomach acid and don't reach the colon where most bacteria reside.
+Eating fermented food is a good way to increase the amount of healthy bacteria in your gut but some of these bacteria are killed off by stomach acid and don't reach the colon where most bacteria reside.

-You can also take a probiotic supplement, preferably one that contains the two main types of beneficial bacteria - lactobacillus and bifidobacteria.
+I recommend also taking a probiotic supplement, preferably one that contains the two main types of beneficial bacteria - lactobacillus and bifidobacteria.

 To give as many bacteria as possible the chance to survive the acidic stomach bath and reach the colon, a probiotic supplement needs to contain anything between 100 million to a billion of each type.

 PS: The photo at the top is my gut-friendly pesto made with kale, watercress, spinach, chives, walnuts, sunflower seeds, black pepper and extra virgin olive oil.

 PPS: I love the book "Gut", by Giulia Enders.
 It's a bacteria page-turner!